xjunko/kurarin/README.md

 * V
 * GCC/Clang
-* OpenGL 3.3
+* OpenGL 3

 #### Linux

-By default, the program will be built with VSYNC enabled, so max FPS is 60.
-I will add a patch for this eventually. <br/>
-Tested with Arch but it _should_ work elsewhere as long as it's linux.
+Tested with Arch but it _should_ work anywhere else as long as it's linux.

 Use [`ext/build.sh`](https://github.com/FireRedz/kurarin/blob/rewrite/ext/build.sh) to build the program, no makefile fuckery or smth like that.